andreypz/fgg-ana/README.md

 # Analyzers to run over flash-gg microAOD ntuples
-To start you need to set up flashgg first, see here: 	https://github.com/cms-analysis/flashgg
+To begin with this analyzers you must to set up the *flashgg*  framework first, see here: https://github.com/cms-analysis/flashgg

-Then, do:
+Then we need *bbgTools*, since some of the methods from there are used: https://github.com/ResonantHbbHgg/bbggTools

+Finally, to get this code:
 ```
  cd $CMSSW_BASE/src
  mkdir APZ